 - Small and large group presentations to enhance public speaking skills

 - Educational stipend

-The program handbook includes descriptions of the program components and expectations for participants, supervisors and the program coordinator.
-The program is dynamic and responsive to university and participant needs, consequently, program components and details may change in 2020.
+The program handbook includes descriptions of the program components and expectations for participants, supervisors and the program manager.
+The program is dynamic and responsive to university and participant needs, consequently, program components and details may change in 2021.

 - SEP runs from January to November each year, with recruitment beginning in the fall.

-- In January, participants attend an orientation and a full-day retreat.
+- In January, participants attend an orientation and a variety of welcome events.

 - Program activities and events are attended throughout the year

 - A final celebration is held in November prior to the winter closure.